 For drilling in harder metals, check out the Milwaukee Red Helix Cobalt Drill Bits.
 These bits drill faster than standard 135° split point cobalt bits and feature a Quadedge Tip that reduces heat.
 Since you can sharpen these bits, they can last a good long time.
 We LOVE these bits…but hate the case they come in (they are a tad difficult to remove).

-Milwaukee Cordless Drill Buying Guide – What We Look For
+Milwaukee Cordless Drill Buying Guide – What I Look For

 Performance

-Performance is our top priority when evaluating drills.
-We test in various materials, including concrete, wood, and metal, to gauge a drill’s performance in light and heavy-duty tasks.
-However, we do not test every drill for every possible task, as some drills are not capable of certain jobs.
+Performance is my top priority when evaluating drills.
+Pro Tool Reviews tests in various materials, including concrete, wood, and metal, to gauge a drill’s performance in light and heavy-duty tasks.
+However, every drill isn’t tested for every possible task, as some drills are not suitable for certain jobs.

-Additionally, we use our PTR Drill Test Track, which simulates real-world conditions and assesses a drill’s control and ability to handle medium and heavy loads.
+Additionally, the PTR Drill Test Track simulates real-world conditions and assesses a drill’s control and ability to handle medium and heavy loads.
 The test concludes when the drill completes the final, heavy-load task, taking into account any bit changes or human errors.

 Size and Weight

-We generally prefer the most compact and lightweight drills possible.
-We find them easier to maneuver in tight spaces and they cause less fatigue when working overhead.
-We aim to use the smallest and lightest drill that can effectively complete the task at hand.
-If a drill weighing 4 pounds represents 100% power and a second drill weighs 3 pounds with 90% of that power, we’ll take door #2 every time.
+I generally prefer the most compact and lightweight drills possible.
+They are easier to maneuver in tight spaces and they cause less fatigue when working overhead.
+I prefer the smallest and lightest drill that can effectively complete a task.
+If a drill weighing 4 pounds represents 100% power and a second drill weighs 3 pounds with 90% of that power, I’ll take door #2 every time.

 Ergonomics